Pasu4/Mindustry-Logic-Compiler/README.md

 No impact.

 ### UseStack
 Makes use of a data cell to store references to code lines.
-This used to nest multiple `sub` statements.
+This is used to nest multiple `sub` statements.
 Since it uses a data cell, the maximum depth is 64.
 #### Requires
-- A data cell with the name cell1 connected to the processor
+- A data cell with the name cell1 linked to the processor
 #### Performance
 Adds two lines to every `sub` statement and one line to every `return` statement.
 #### Example